RobinHerbots/Inputmask/README_date.md

 - S
 The date's ordinal suffix (st, nd, rd, or th).
 Works well with d.

+### Optional parts
+To mark a part of the inputFormat as optional, use the [] as you would for other masks.

+Ex.
+inputFormat: "dd/mm/yyyy [HH]"

 ## displayFormat
 Visual format when the input looses focus
 ## outputFormat